 - Nutrition facts do not include pasta or polenta (for serving).

-- Size of lamb pieces: If you cut the lamb shoulder into cubes larger than 2-inches, you may want to shred or pull the meat after it’s fully cooked.
-If you cut it around 1½-inches, as instructed, you won’t need to do this.
-The lamb will be tender and pull apart on its own as you stir the ragu.
+- Size of lamb pieces: If you cut the lamb shoulder into cubes larger than 2 inches, plan to shred or pull the meat after cooking.
+At about 1½-inch cubes (as directed), the lamb becomes so tender it naturally falls apart as you stir the ragu.

-- Make ahead and storage: Braised meats and pasta sauces are so well suited to making in advance!
-In fact, many people (myself included!) think that pastas taste even better the next day.
-Store leftover lamb ragu in an airtight container, then refrigerate for up to 4 days.
+- Make-ahead and storage: Braised meats and pasta sauces are perfect for prepping ahead—many even taste better the next day.
+Store leftovers in an airtight container in the fridge for up to 4 days.